 Mitigation Measure Description Timing Relevant Species Carrion Removal Program Removal of carrion around turbines mitigates the risk of carrion feeders such as wedge-tailed eagle colliding with turbines.
 A carrion removal program will run for the operational lifetime of the Development and will apply to any carcass found within 200 m of turbines other than those of birds and bats.
-The following procedure will be adopted 8 : • The Environmental Representative or another suitable person will be appointed as the carrion removal coordinator.
+The following procedure will be adopted 13: The Environmental Representative or another suitable person will be appointed as the carrion removal coordinator.
 This person will be responsible for undertaking monthly inspections by vehicle and/or on foot of all areas within 200 m of turbines.
-All full-time employed site personnel will be trained on the carrion removal procedure. • If a bird or bat carcass is found the protocol outlined in Section 5.4.4 and 5.7 will be followed.
-If a non-bird or non-bat carcass is found the carcass must be disposed of at least 500 m from turbines in a manner that will not attract scavengers. • The location and date of discovery and date of removal of all non-bird or bat carcasses will be recorded and maintained in a database by the carrion removal coordinator. • Any feral or overabundant native animal control program implemented must include the removal of all carcasses from the Development. • Any carrion detected incidentally outside the carrion removal inspection is to be removed in a timely manner.
+All full-time employed site personnel will be trained on the carrion removal procedure.
+If a bird or bat carcass is found the protocol outlined in Section 5.4.4 and 5.7 will be followed.
+If a non-bird or non-bat carcass is found the carcass must be disposed of at least 500 m from turbines in a manner that will not attract scavengers.
+The location and date of discovery and date of removal of all non-bird or bat carcasses will be recorded and maintained in a database by the carrion removal coordinator.
+Any feral or overabundant native animal control program implemented must include the removal of all carcasses from the Development.
+Any carrion detected incidentally outside the carrion removal inspection is to be removed in a timely manner.
 Following two years of operation the carrion removal program may be adjusted, subject to consultation with BCS and/or DCCEEW.
-An annual summary of carcass detection and removal will be provided in each Annual Report (refer to Section 8.3).
+An annual summary of carcass detection a.3.
 Operational life of the Development, to be reviewed after two years, from the commencement of BBAMP monitoring.
-Wedge-tailed eagle Black falcon Little eagle Any other raptor species known to scavenge recorded through monitoring Pest Animal Control Pest animal control will be conducted as part of the environmental management of the Project as outlined in the Rye Park Wind Farm Biodiversity Management Plan (RPWF-PLN-0003).
-Operational life of the Development • N/A Lighting and Deterrents Artificial lights on tall, man-made structures such as communication towers are known to increase collision risk for birds and bats.
-Steady-burning lights on communication towers increase the risk of collision for nocturnal migrants (Longcore et al. 2008), however communication towers with red strobe, red flashing, and white strobe lights result in less mortality than towers with steady-burning lights (Gehring et al. 2009).
-If lighting of wind turbines is required, the Developer will commit to a lighting solution that minimises potential impacts to avian species.
-The Developer will consider strobe/flashing lighting should it be acceptable to relevant aviation authorities (i.e. Civil Aviation Safety Authority).
-Operational life of the Development All bird and bat species Superb Parrot Mitigation Measures Prepare and implement a SPPMP in accordance with Condition 18 of the EPBC Approval.
-The SPPMP will support the recovery objectives and actions described in the National Recovery Plan for the species Prior to commissioning of the Development in Superb parrot
+Wedge- tailed eagle Black falcon Little eagle Any other raptor species known to scavenge recorded through monitoring Pest Animal Control Pest animal control will be conducted as part of the environmental management of the Project as outlined in Sections 5.7 and 7.1 Rye Park Wind Farm Biodiversity Management Plan (RPWF-PLN-0003), specifically described in Table 5.5 and Table 7.1 (respectively), including: The Development will cooperate with landowners to facilitate ongoing vertebrate pest control programs being undertaken on freehold land in the Development Site.
+Any vertebrate pest control activities undertaken by the Developer will be done in accordance with the requirements of the Local Land Services.
+Feral pest monitoring will be undertaken as part of routine inspections by the Environmental representative.
+This assessment will identify the level of impact by feral animals on revegetation and other signs of presence (e.g., observation, scats, diggings etc).
+Operational life of the Development • N/A

-8 Carrion may be removed by farmers onsite in accordance with their existing farming and bio-security practises.
+13 Carrion may be removed by farmers onsite in accordance with their existing farming and bio-security practises.
 The procedure will also consider consultation with landholders any specific landholder requirements in line with relevant land agreements for the Development.